-This article is derived from an example of tailored research I made for Rosa & Roubini Associates.
-You can read a version of it here: Emerging Markets – El Salvador.
+I made this article for Rosa & Roubini Associates.
+You can read it here: Emerging Markets – El Salvador.

 …And here’s an extract from the article: